Jon Bon Jovi, Conan O’Brien & More Fangirl Over Tom Brady In Hilarious Super Bowl Ad

 Paying homage to a legend!
 Jon Bon Jovi, Conan O’Brien and more stars totally lost their cool while fangirling over Tom Brady in a hilarious Super Bowl LI ad, which aired on Feb.
 5. They were all gushing over the Patriots hunk!
 You’ve got to see this!

 Tom Brady, 39, has created a legacy for himself as the quarterback for the New England Patriots, so clearly he’s got a huge following.
 Several stars swooned over the athlete in a hilarious Super Bowl LI ad which aired on Feb.
 5, fangirling to the fullest with wild and wacky confessions.
 Donnie Wahlberg, 47, was all giddy and even spilled his drink before admitting, “I’m really nervous.
 Tom’s really going to see this.
 OMG.
 It’s me Donnie, your favorite Wahlberg.”
-Many others shared their heartwarming letters, while getting competitive over their love for Tom!
+Many others share their heartwarming letters, while getting competitive over their love for Tom!

-Dana White, 47, even tries to steal the show, dubbing himself Tom’s biggest fan.
-He confidently says, “Do you think any of these clowns named their dog after you?
-No. Well I did.”
-Television host Conan O’Brien, 53, also brings out his inner nerd, while getting hyped about the big game.
+Dana White, 47, tries to steal the show, dubbing himself Tom’s biggest fan.
+He confidently says, “You’re so good at everything.
+You realize you could actually fight in the UFC.”
+Television host Conan O’Brien, 53, brings out his inner nerd, while getting hyped about the big game.
 He smiles while saying, “If you win the Superbowl you’ll have 5 rings.
 That’s like Frodo times five.
 Us athletes just love Lord Of The Rings references.”
-Talk about a bromance!
+Lenny Clarke also joined the bromance!

 Tom Brady & Gisele Bundchen’s Family — PICS